StackedCrooked/coliru/LXD_TUTORIAL.md

 # Coliru LXD “Pretend Host” Setup (Ubuntu 24.04)

+_Note: This document is AI-generated and should be reviewed for accuracy._

 This creates a clean host-like environment (LXD container) where we install Docker + Nginx and run the Coliru stack with a reverse proxy.

 ---